12. Wrappers

 • It provides access to the means and variations used for normalization calibration, addressing the low-level issues found in the original wrapper.

-• Similarly, these calibration values can be set via a method or in the constructor.
-These values can be specified neither in list/numpy array format or writing the txt path previously generated.
+• Similarly, these calibration values can be set via a method or in the wrapper constructor.
+These values can be specified neither in list/numpy array format or writing the txt file path previously generated.
 Refer to the API reference for more information.

 In addition, this wrapper saves the values of mean and var in txt files in the *Sinergym* output.
 This should be used in case of evaluating the model later.
 An example of its use can be found in the use case Loading a model.
 It is also important that normalization calibration update is deactivated during evaluation processes.